New law's message for Oregon drivers: Put those devices down!

 That distinction came to light in the 2015 state Supreme Court case Oregon v.
 Rabanales-Ramos, in which the defendant successfully argued that just because an officer saw the illumination from a device screen in their lap, it did not prove that they had used a "communications device" while driving.

 According to Simon, the ruling led to a precipitous decline in citations for cellphone use, because officers became less certain that they could prevail in court if a citation were contested.
-Drivers could still be cited for driving erratically, Simon said, but standalone citations for cellphone use became tougher to prove.
+Drivers could still be cited for driving erratically, Simon says, but standalone citations for cellphone use became tougher to prove.

-"In Lake Oswego alone, cellphone citations dropped 60 percent in the year after that decision," he said.
+"In Lake Oswego alone, cellphone citations dropped 60 percent in the year after that decision," he says.
 "The sense I got from a lot of my officers was that it was frustrating.
 They could make traffic stops, but whether they could take enforcement action was another matter."